galkahana/pdf-text-extraction/README.md

 cmake --build build --config release
 ```

 This will build the project inside the build folder.
 You will be able to look up the result execultable per how you normally do when building with the relevant build environment.
-For example, for windows,  the TextExtraction/Release folder will have the result file.
+For example, for windows,  the `TextExtractionCLI/Release` folder will have the result exectuable named `TextExtraction`.

+The project builds both the cli executable and a dependency lib.
+The lib can be used in another project for PDF text extraction, and [the CLI code](./TextExtractionCLI/extract-text-cli.cpp)  is a good example of how it can be used.

 If you want, you can use the "install" verb of cmake to install a built product.
 Use the prefix param to specify where you want the result to be installed to